 mpiexec -n 1 python3 prime.py 1000

-When you run the above code, the complex task such as finding prime numbers up to 1000 or 4000 or 1lakh is divided between all the nodes available in the supercomputer clusters.
-All the processing will be divided and calculated simultaneously in the different nodes and after it’s done, you’ll get the output.
+When you run the above code, the complex task of finding the prime number up to 1,000, or 4,000, or even 100,000, is divided among all the nodes in the system and the nodes process together and calculate to give you the output.
+Fig. 14 shows how the program runs.